Tips for contacting your legislators

 - Keep your language gender neutral

 It’s also very effective to pick up the phone.
-If you do call, immediately give your name and ask for the staffer who handles the particular issue that prompted your call (e.g., taxation, voting, etc.).
+If you do call, immediately give your name, identify yourself as a constituent, and ask for the staffer who handles the particular issue that prompted your call (e.g., taxation, voting, etc.).
 Remember: it is staffers who research and write legislation, so don’t underestimate them.
 Even legislators who are not on a tax committee, for example, will have someone who is familiar with tax issues.
 Be prepared to get a voicemail box.
 Leave a brief message, such as: “Please tell Senator/Representative (Name) that I support/oppose (S___/HB___).”
 You will also want to concisely state reasons for your support or opposition, and ask for your Senator’s or Representative’s position.
 Finish by clearly re-stating your name and providing contact information.
 An email address is best because it’s faster than regular mail but still provides a written response, which is much easier to refer back to than a phone call.
 If you decide to write a letter, remember:

 - If your letter pertains to a specific piece of legislation, DO identify it accordingly (e.g., House bill: HB____, Senate bill: S___).